qcade/ruby-driver-dse/README.md

 rs = session.execute('select * from system.local')
 ```

+## Compatibility
+Although this driver exposes new features introduced in DSE 5.0, it is fully compatible and supported for use with
+previous versions of DSE.

 ## Graph
 The DSE Graph service processes graph queries written in the [Gremlin](https://github.com/tinkerpop/gremlin/wiki) language.
 `Session#execute_graph` and `Session#execute_graph_async` are responsible for transmitting graph queries to DSE graph.